-You should commit the entire internship period and obtain a minimum of 240 work hours by the end of internship, and complete all required assignments with satisfactory performance.
-An Overall Score (100%) will be generated from the internal evaluations by the Internship Supervisor and the Faculty (50%) and the external evaluations by the Agency Supervisor (50%).
-Student performance will be classified accordingly into three categories - Outstanding (total marks ≥85) / Pass (total marks 50‐84) / Fail (total marks <50), in which based on various assessment activities, including written reports, oral presentation and internship performance.
+You should commit the entire internship period and obtain the minimum requirement of work hours by the end of internship, and complete all required assignments with satisfactory performance.
+An Overall Score (100%) will be generated from the internal evaluations by the Faculty Supervisor and the Faculty (50%) and the external evaluations by the Agency Supervisor (50%).
+Student performance will be classified accordingly into three categories - Outstanding (total marks ≥85) / Pass (total marks 50‐84) / Fail (total marks <50), in which based on various assessment activities, including reports, oral presentation and internship performance.

 - Will the Social Sciences Internship affect my GPA calculation?